Application Parameters

 SamlSP

-SAML SP SSO solution adds an added layer of protection.
-It acts as a proxy that monitors users' activities within a service provider.
-SamlSP-based authentication is available when web applications (HTTP/HTTPS), are selected under the Protocols section.
+SAML SP SSO adds an additional layer of protection by acting as a proxy that monitors user activities within a service provider.
+Available for HTTP and HTTPS applications.

 Private Key

-- Prompt user and store in personal vault - The user will be prompted for a username and private key when connecting for the first time.
-The credentials will be stored in the user's personal vault and automatically used for every subsequent sign-in attempt, so the user will not be prompted for credentials thereafter.
+Prompts users for a username and private key when connecting for the first time.
+Credentials are stored in the user's personal vault and automatically used for subsequent sign-in attempts.